Before Kolby met Amelia, she hardly knew what a Collie was. When her trainer suggested a Rough Collie for her next guide dog, Kolby said, “What?”

 Not Your Typical Guide Dog

 However, being a Rough Collie, Amelia is not the typical guide dog material.
 She may even be one of the last Rough Collies or sheepherding breeds in general to be trained for such work by the GDF.
 The vocal tendencies have a lot to do with the the Guide Dog Foundation’s decision not to use Collies or German Shepherds anymore.
-Some considered them too difficult to handle, and they did not have a high enough success rate with them.
+Some considered them too difficult to handle, and they did not have a high enough success rate matching them with new handlers.

 Some organizations like Freedom Guide Dogs in New York still use Smooth Collies.
-These shorthaired versions of the “Lassie breed” are often preferred over Roughs as guide dogs since they have less coat, thus less upkeep.
+These shorthaired versions of the “Lassie breed” are often preferred over Roughs as service dogs since they have less coat, thus less upkeep.
 Amelia’s mother, Brooke, was a Smooth Collie donated to the GDF by a California woman, and her father was also a Smoothie.
-Both of them must have carried a longhaired gene, since Amelia was one of 2 rough-coated puppies out of their litter of 6.
-Kolby did get to meet Amelia’s parents and some of her littermates, one of whom has gone on to be an ambassador dog for the GDF.
+Both of them must have carried a longhaired gene, since Amelia was one of two rough-coated puppies out of their litter of six.
+Kolby met Amelia’s parents and some of her littermates, one of whom has gone on to be an ambassador dog for the GDF.

 After being weaned, Amelia was raised, housetrained, and socialized by a wonderful woman named Andrea, one of many volunteer puppy raisers who take on the difficult, heart-wrenching task of fostering puppies for 16-18 months, then surrendering them to a higher calling.
-After 3-4 months of formal work with a sighted trainer, Amelia was only one of 2 dogs in her class who graduated to the elite group of dogs deemed fit for the intensive work of guiding a person who is blind or visually impaired.
+After 3-4 months of formal work with a sighted trainer, Amelia was 1 of only 2 dogs in her class who graduated, joining the elite group of dogs deemed fit for the intensive work of guiding a person who is blind or visually impaired.
 Kolby is still in contact with Andrea, and even does Facetime video calls with her so she can see Amelia.

 What Happens Next

-When the time comes for Amelia to be retired, Kolby has the option to offer Amelia back to Andrea, her first human.
+When the time comes for Amelia to be retired, Kolby has the option to offer Amelia back to Andrea or to Glenna, who supervised Amelia’s first weeks of life and still has Brooke, Amelia’s mom.
 But if she is financially able to at the time, Kolby hopes to let Amelia live out her more relaxed, golden years with her as a treasured companion.
 If neither Kolby nor Andrea were able to keep Amelia, she could go to live with another friend or family member she knows well, like Kolby’s sister Kyleigh.

 In the unlikely event no one in their inner circle could meet Kolby’s condition of continuing to feed Amelia a raw diet, there would still be no shortage of people willing to to treat her like a queen emeritus.
 On a yearly basis, the names of many people eager to adopt a retired service dog are added onto waiting lists.